nathan7/node-fsobj/README.md

 =====
 Have your filesystem hierarchy as an object hierarchy. fsobj returns an object with getters that return file contents for files and fsobjs for directories.
-Files are read as UTF-8.
+Files are read as UTF-8, *synchronously*.
 It can optionally strip file extensions.

 fsobj(pathname, ext)